MaggPerez/DataScience_Final/README.md

 - Range: 165 to 290 lbs | IQR: 195 to 235 lbs
 - Outliers: ~7% (heavy centers, light guards)

-**Interpretation:** Weight shows more variance than height (CV = 13.2% for weight vs. 4.8% for height), indicating position-specific weight optimization strategies.
+**Interpretation:** Weight shows more variance than height (CV = 13.2% for weight vs. 4.8% for height), indicating position specific weight optimization strategies.

 ---